Losing a limb does not mean losing your independence.

 We’ll make sure you are compensated for any care needs and adaptations to your surroundings that are necessary.
 At Thompsons, we work with leading charities and support groups to ensure you have access to the best care possible.

-6. Can I get compensation before my amputation claim is settled?
+6. Can I get loss of limb compensation before my amputation claim is settled?

 We understand the impact an amputation can have on you and your family.
 That’s why wherever possible, we will seek to secure an interim payment to help you cover the cost of any medical expenses or adaptations that need to be made to your home following your injury.